lucala00/KTC2023_E2E/README.md

 - horseshoe shapes of different sides and orientations
 - star-like shapes with 3-4-5 tips with different centres and orientations For rectangles, squares, circles and star-like shapes we further allowed the possibility of having holes of different size.
 All shapes were assigned to a random negative/positive value within fixed ranges to simulate resistive/conductive inclusions.
-We allowed a number of inclusions shaped as above equal to 1, 2, 3, making sure that all shapes do not intersect and are note placed too close to the boundary.
+We allowed a number of inclusions shaped as above equal to 1, 2, 3, making sure that all shapes do not intersect and are not placed too close to the boundary.

 Here are some simulated inclusions (different shapes, size, number, position):
 ![Fig2](https://github.com/lucala00/KTC2023_E2E/assets/49308207/7143a902-d650-4c2e-bfe6-da21a19a9550)